cicorias/Castle-Winbuntu/README.md

 It should also be noted that prior to getting *too* precious about using WSL exclusively as your "one-and-only-personal-development-workflow-asis", you'll want to be aware that WSL is *highly* Windows build-dependent, - meaning that certain things you might expect to "just work" in Ubuntu/Bash *may only be supported in more recent builds, or perhaps offered exclusively through the Windows Insider Program*.

-In my case, the full realization of this uncomfortable fact arrived less swiftly than I would have preferred, in the form of repeated `go build <command-line-arguments>: read |0: interrupted system call` errors that would appear randomly regardless of version, overlapping with frequent (and ultimately insurmountable) Vim code-completion plugin errors.
+In my case, the full realization of this uncomfortable fact arrived much less swiftly than I would have preferred, in the form of repeated `go build <command-line-arguments>: read |0: interrupted system call` errors that would appear randomly regardless of version, overlapping with frequent (and ultimately insurmountable) Vim code-completion plugin errors.

 To avoid this pain, you can easily check your Windows build version by simply hitting the Windows key on your keyboard, typing "winver", then checking the version against [the release notes here](https://msdn.microsoft.com/en-us/commandline/wsl/release_notes).